chr-krenn/chr-krenn-fhj-ws2017-sd17-pse/README.md

 cd ~/eclipse-workspace/chr-krenn-fhj-ws2017-sd17-pse/
 mvn wildfly:deploy
 </pre>
-To run the Application correctly you have to __insert some sample data__.
-For this use MySQL again.
+To run the Application correctly __insert some sample data__.
+Without them no login will be possible.
 <pre>
 mysql -u root -p
 </pre>
-Now run the insert sql script which you can find in __sql directory__ of the App.
+Now run the insert sql script which you can find in __sql directory__ of the app.
 <pre>
 source sql/insert.sql;
 </pre>